LLNL/PnMPI/README.md

 to the cmake configuration command.

-On most systems, the linkage between Fortran calls to MPI and the PnMPI interception system should work.
-On some systems, though, it is necessary to explicitly specify the name translation between Fortran and C. The following contains addition to the cmake configuration command depending on how a Fortran compiler translates C names:

-  * Adding "_" to C name:    `-DF77SYMBOL=symbol_`
-  * Adding "__" to C name:   `-DF77SYMBOL=symbol__`
-  * Not adding a charcacter: `-DF77SYMBOL=symbol`

 The PnMPI distribution contains demo codes for C and for Fortran that allow you to test the correct linkage.